BrianSidebotham/arm-tutorial-rpi/part-2/readme.md

 This is why in our previous example, we were working without pre-initialised variables.
 Instead, we initialise the variable in the code at the start of main from a pre-processor define.

 > **Github**
 > The code for the tutorials is now on [Github](https://github.com/BrianSidebotham/arm-tutorial-rpi).
-You can either browse the code, checkout the code, fork, branch, or download [as a zip](https://github.com/BrianSidebotham/arm-tutorial-rpi/archive/master.zip) from GibHub.</div>
+You can either browse the code, checkout the code, fork, branch, or download [as a zip](https://github.com/BrianSidebotham/arm-tutorial-rpi/archive/master.zip) from GibHub.

 ## Understanding the C-Runtime Startup